Share This Article

 Burnout and fatigue, when combined with time constraints and emotional stress, only get worse.
 To illustrate, consider the following statistics about caregivers and their physical health:

-• Well over half (58%) of caregivers say that they developed worse eating habits after becoming a caregiver.
+• Well over half (58%) of caregivers say that they developed worse eating habits after becoming a caretaker.

 • Chronic medical issues, such as cancer, heart disease, and diabetes, are common amongst 45% of caregivers.